Insurance and HIPAA Information

 Patient Authentication: When communicating over the phone, regarding your health care or billing, we will ask you to provide your full name, date of birth or other information that we may use to verify your identity or the identify of those who you granted permission.

 Test Results: If there is a need for communication regarding your test results and you are not available, we will leave a message with the person who answers the call, the answering machine, or voicemail.
+We may also communicate with you thru the portal.

 Respect: We expect our patients to respect the privacy of other patients.
 If you obtain information about another patient you are to notify us immediately so that we can take corrective action.